 The grainy, high-contrast monochrome aesthetic popularized by Japanese street photographers captivated me from the first moment I was introduced to it.
 Monochrome forces the viewer to focus on the forms, shapes and quality of light.
 It is abstract by nature, and allows me to express the ineffable anxiety and alienation that seems to run through daily interactions in my hometown.

-These two concepts form the core of my own personal and creative evolution, as well as motivation to continue in my photography practice.
+These two concepts form the core of my own personal and creative evolution.